-From emergence to flower initiation, we recommend growing lilies at 62° to 65° F (17° to 18°C) soil temperature, with constant air temperature a degree or two warmer.
-Keep day and night temperatures about the same.
+From emergence to flower initiation, we recommend growing lilies at 62° to 65°F (17° to 18°C) soil temperature, with constant air temperature a degree or two warmer.

 Around the third week of January, you should be able to count the leaves and figure out how many are yet to unfurl.